protocol-fuzzing/edhoc-fuzzer/README.md

 ./scripts/setup_sul.sh
 ```
 This will show the usage message of the script, in order to provide a SUL name as argument.
-This process will fetch, possibly patch, and build the corresponding remote project and the following directories should be created:
+This process will fetch, possibly patch and build the corresponding remote project,
+and the following directories should be created:
 * `experiments/models/sources`, containing the remote project and the executables;
 * `experiments/models/clients`, containing a directory structure with soft links to the client executables;
 * `experiments/models/servers`, containing a directory structure with soft links to the server executables.